phamcongthuy/challenge/about.markdown

 We want to work together!
 To partner, we plan on:
 * Leveraging the LA2050 community to support and participate in the activation
-* Leading on planning public programming, including events, to connect its community to the activation
+* Leading on planning public programming, including events, to connect our community to the activation
-* Offering communications assistance to help the coalition advance thought leadership, including authoring articles, op-eds, and blog posts
+* Offering communications assistance to build awareness and thought-leadership, including authoring articles, op-eds, and blog posts
-* Amplifying messaging on social media and via its newsletter to support the activations
+* Amplifying messaging on social media and via the LA2050 newsletter to support the activations
 * Designing assets for materials
 * Providing technical assistance, strategic input and guidance, and access to experts to incorporate insights on building successful activations